ZoR3oL/t490-hackintosh/README.md

 More info here: https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Storage.html

 It contains:
-- OpenCore version 0.7.6
+- OpenCore version 0.8.5
-- All the kexts and patch needed to run MacOS Monterey 12.2.1 on your Lenovo T490
+- All the kexts and patch needed to run MacOS Ventura 13.0 on your Lenovo T490
 - config.plist (but you need to configure your ROM, MLB, etc.. to suit your needs)

 ## Working: